What is Social Media Intelligence?

 - Influencer engagement

-The data that stems from social intelligence can include insights that inform the creation of a product, a feature, a process, or even just an idea.
+The data that stems from social media business intelligence can include insights that inform the creation of a product, a feature, a process, or even just an idea.

 I now want to talk about a model that I developed over the last five years or so.
-It has changed along the way but he’s a good baseline understanding of how social listening is adopted within the organization.
-I called it the Social Media Listening & Intelligence Maturity Model.
+It has changed along the way but he’s a good baseline understanding of how social media intelligence is adopted within the organization.
+I called it the Social Media Intelligence Maturity Model.

 There are four phases of this model.

-Reactive monitoring is typically the brand’s first entrance into social media monitoring.
+Reactive social media monitoring is typically the brand’s first entrance into social intelligence.
 Typically, there is no specific social intelligence platform being used and if it is, it is being used within specific silos resulting in zero value to the organization.
+They usually have social media intelligence training as well.

 In this phase, there is a dedicated social intelligence platform.
 However, there is no formalized training, approach, or social listening strategy being used across the organization.
-Internal teams may use the platform but only when they need to.
+Internal teams may use the platform but only when they need to run a report or create a social media dashboard.

 Phase 4: Innovative Social Media Intelligence

 Very few companies fall into this phase.
-The ones that are are using social data and intelligence within every facet of the organization.
-They are using it to understand audiences, find market white space, and innovate their products and services.
+The ones that are are using social media business intelligence within every facet of the organization.
+They are using it to understand audiences, find market white space, uncover customer insights and innovate their products and services.